Xilinx-CNS/cns-dpdk-next-sfc/README_CDX.md

 QEMU enviromentment only.
 Hence this application will provide expected results only in QEMU enviroment.

-## CDX test
+## CDX Exerciser test

-CDX test is a basic application which first unplugs and then plugs the CDX devices, reads the memory addresses for all the memory regions on all the available CDX devices and tests Msg store , Msg load functionality.
+CDX exerciser test is a basic application which first unplugs and then plugs the CDX devices, reads the memory addresses for all the memory regions on all the available CDX devices and tests Msg store , Msg load functionality.

-> **NOTE:** CDX test application uses example CDM exeriser for Msg store and Msg load test, hence this application will not provide expected results on QEMU platform.
+> **NOTE:** CDX exerciser test application uses example CDM exeriser for Msg store and Msg load test, hence this application will not provide expected results on QEMU platform.

 ## MCDI test app